Why Zoom Video Stock Is Falling Today

-Zoom Video Communications Inc ZM shares are trading lower Tuesday following bearish analyst coverage from Citigroup.
+Zoom Video Communications Inc ZM shares are trading lower Tuesday after the company reported weak top-line results and issued guidance below analyst estimates.

+Zoom said second-quarter revenue increased 8% year-over-year to $1.1 billion, which missed average analyst estimates of $1.12 billion, according to Benzinga Pro.
+The company reported quarterly earnings of $1.05 per share, which beat average analyst estimates of 93 cents per share.

+"While we saw continued momentum with our Enterprise customers and our non-GAAP operating income came in meaningfully higher than our outlook, our revenue was impacted by the strengthening of the U.S. dollar, performance of the online business, and to a lesser extent sales weighted to the backend of the quarter," said Kelly Steckelberg, CFO of Zoom.

-Citigroup analyst Tyler Radke downgraded Zoom Video from a Neutral rating to a Sell rating and announced a $91 price target.
+- Citigroup analyst Tyler Radke maintained Zoom with a Sell and lowered the price target from $91 to $76.

-The downgrade comes a week ahead of Zoom's second-quarter earnings results.
-The company is scheduled to report its quarterly results after the close on Aug.
-22. Zoom is expected to report revenue of $1.11 billion, according to Benzinga Pro.

-In other news, a new 13F filing with the SEC showed that Saudi Arabia's Public Investment Fund (PIF) purchased 4.7 million Zoom shares during the last quarter.
+- Piper Sandler analyst James Fish maintained Zoom with a Neutral and lowered the price target from $115 to $91.

+- RBC Capital analyst Rishi Jaluria maintained Zoom with an Outperform and lowered the price target from $150 to $130.

 Photo: courtesy of Zoom.